DangOlDave/DangOlDave/README.md

 ## Hi, y'all 👋
-🔭 I’m a scientist, doing what I can to become a competent coder.
+🔭 I’m a scientist, not a great coder but determined to use it to do stuff.
-I'm using Python at the moment, but hope to add other languages to my skillset.
+I'm using Python and Arduino C++ at the moment, but hope to add other languages to my skillset.
+I work a lot with ESP32 and related, and am toying with STM32 and FPGA stuff.
 <!--
 **DangOlDave/DangOlDave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.